ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2002-04-01-facilitating-participatory-design.md

 ---

 It’s always a good idea to work with at least one other person as you move through the participatory design process.
 This includes working on the design goal and planning and facilitating the participatory design sessions.
 Working with others helps to better plan and debrief sessions as well as gain understanding of the learning that takes place during sessions.
+Use the [participatory design session template](https://docs.google.com/document/d/1YAb1uXwSoK8qw6uOts8wmM4BIYRPEoYPIoDw-YpPf7c/edit){:target="_blank"} designed by Beth Bonsignore, Linda Braun, and Mega Subramaniam to help guide you.

 ## Participatory Design Tips